TheCodeCompany-Sem/BMX-TEAMNL-IOT/docs/Daily-documentation.md

         - git branch -D splitting-staging-fe
 ```

 However, this did not fully fix it already.
-As we got errors with Heroku, saying that our account had reached it concurrend build limit.
+As we got errors with Heroku, saying that our account had reached its concurrend build limit.
 Due to this we had to reset our Heroku website, to remove some of the concurrend builds.
 After we had done this, the front-end fixed itself and is now automatically working, however the back-end, is not yet working.
 We will continue to work on this next week.

 ## Week 6 (6-6-2022 - 12-6-2022)

 ### Day 1 (Tuesday)

-Today the soldering on one of the wires on the weatherstation broke.
-I ended up resoldering every wire on that set.
+Today, the soldering on one of the wires on the weatherstation broke.
+We ended up resoldering every wire on that set.
-Then I looked up some ways to go around the internet/wemos problem.
-I could be able to use a simple python script to read the data from the terminal and perform the post request.
+Then We looked up some ways to go around the internet/wemos problem.
+We could be able to use a simple python script to read the data from the terminal and perform the post request.
 We'll try to put that in practice tomorrow.

 ### Day 2 (Wednesday)

-Sem managed to get all the sensors work on the wemos.
-The goal for this afternoon is to connect the wemos to the backend.
-Error handling remains to be done on the backend.
+Finally, we managed to get all the sensors work on the wemos.
+The goal for this afternoon is to connect the wemos to the back-end of the webapplication, so the data can actually be used.
+Error handling remains to be done on the back-end.
 Here you can see the code where we are reading all the data:
 [Wemos reading weather data code](https://gitlab.fdmci.hva.nl/IoT/2021-2022-feb-jun/group-project/teamnl-bmx-windspeed-logging/iot-bmx-team-nl/-/blob/main/Arduino-main/Weahter_station_data___dht22/Weahter_station_data___dht22.ino)